 People experience these side effects differently, and we have a range of interventions and therapies to help you through this time.
 Our nurses and pharmacists have many years of experience, so they understand what you’re going through and are here to give you expert advice and care.
 Thankfully, many side effects soon pass when treatment stops.

-If you decide to have chemotherapy treatment at GenesisCare, your oncologist or one of our expert nurses will explain the side effects your chemotherapy is likely to cause and be there with you every step of the way, with advice on how to manage these.
-We also offer complementary therapies and access to support groups that are proven to help people with cancer and aim to improve your quality of life during your treatment and beyond.
+If you decide to have immunotherapy treatment at GenesisCare, your specialist or one of our expert nurses will explain the side effects your immunotherapy is likely to cause and be there with you every step of the way, with advice on how to manage these.